Exercise 4.1 Command-Line Navigation

 Read about the man command.

-You can also Control-click, or on a MacBook Pro with Touch Bar, tap the icon for a man page to open it.
+You can also Control-click the command, or on a MacBook Pro with Touch Bar, tap the icon for a man page to open it.